finncampbell/fund-tracker/index.md

 <script src="https://cdn.jsdelivr.net/npm/papaparse@5.4.1/papaparse.min.js"></script>
 <script>
-// Which column to use for filtering (e.g., "Source", "Status", "SIC Codes", etc.) const filterColumn = "Source"; // Change to your keyword column if needed
+// Which column to use for filtering (e.g., "Source", "Status", etc.) const filterColumn = "Source"; // Change this to whichever column you want to use for keyword filtering

 let allData = [];
 let uniqueKeywords = [];

-// Fetch and process the CSV file fetch('/assets/data/master_companies.csv') .then(response => response.text())
+// Fetch and process the CSV file fetch('{{ site.baseurl }}/assets/data/master_companies.csv') .then(response => response.text())
   .then(csv => {
     Papa.parse(csv, {